My Favorite Things

 Raindrops on Roses and Whiskers on Kittens

 Most of you know I am a technology junkie.
 If something new comes out, I want to be the first to try it.
 Over the years, there have been a few hits and a lot of misses.
-This month I am writing about a few services you may not know about, but which I have found to be invaluable.
+This month I am writing about a few services you may not know about, but which I have found to be invaluable and they are a few of my favorite things.

 Automated Client Communication Software